Request for Proposals

 Eligibility: Faculty members scheduled for a leave in the next academic year who plan to conduct research and study abroad.

 Online Application Procedures: This competition runs each year with an application deadline of November 1.
 Awards are made available the following summer on July 1.

 Click here to link to the PeopleSoft application.
-Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants.
+Login using your PeopleSoft ID and password, then click through, in turn, Main Menu / Self Service / Learning and Development / Competitive Grants.
 You will then be prompted to select the World Fellowship form, fill in summary information, and attach two documents: 1) a short proposal and 2) a CV.
 The following information will be required:

 - Project title and very brief abstract (254 characters or less)

 - Short proposal with project description, timetable, and context statement regarding the academic significance of the project within the faculty member’s overall plan of study during the semester leave.

 - The proposal should also include a budget statement.
 Provide a detailed budget request for anticipated research fees and expenses, and be sure to indicate the contribution (or not) of internal funds already at your disposal (e.g., divisional research funds, named chair funds, travel allowance, etc.).
 Please also list any applications you have made to have the proposed work funded by an external granting agency, and the results of those applications.

 There is no set length for the application; past proposals have run anywhere from two to ten pages in length.
 It should be thorough but concise, and accessible to non-experts in the field.
 Supporting materials (e.g., bibliography) are welcome but not required.